Why Earth's History Appears So Miraculous

 The holes didn’t show where returning planes were likely to get hit, but only what it was possible for later observers to see.
 This is known as an observer selection effect, and the same sort of bias might apply not only to perforated planes, but to whole worlds as well.

 What if, when we looked at our own planet’s past, we saw a similar pattern?
-After all, there are 100-mile impact craters on our planet’s surface from the last billion years, but no 600-mile craters.
-But, of course, there couldn’t be scars this big.
+After all, there are 100-mile impact craters on our planet’s surface from the past billion years, but no 600-mile craters.
+But of course, there couldn’t be scars this big.
 On worlds where such craters exist, there is no one around afterward to ponder them.
 In a strange way, truly gigantic craters don’t appear on the planet’s surface because we’re here to look for them.
-And like the returning planes whose wounds could only reflect the merely survivable, so too for our entire planet’s history.
+Just as the wounds of the returning planes could reflect only the merely survivable, so too for our entire planet’s history.
 It could be that we’ve been shielded from these existential threats by our very existence.

-“Observer selection effects are really the kind of effects where the data you get is going to be dependent, in some sense, on survival, or that you as an observer exist,” says Sandberg.
+“Observer selection effects are really the kind of effects where the data you get is going to be dependent, in some sense, on survival, or that you as an observer exist,” Sandberg says.
 “Now this gets really interesting and scary when we apply it to our own survival.”

 It’s something of a miracle that life on our planet has been left to evolve without fatal interruption for billions of years.
 Such a long unbroken chain of survival, however unlikely, is necessary for bags of mud and water like ourselves to eventually sit up, and just recently, to wonder how we got here.
 And like the bullet-riddled—but safe—planes, our planet has survived countless near-fatal blows.
 There have been volcanic apocalypses, body blows from supersonic space rocks the size of Mount Everest, and ice ages that might have frozen the planet almost to the tropics.
 Had any of these catastrophes been worse, we wouldn’t be here.
 But they couldn’t have been worse for precisely that reason.